code-423n4/2023-07-arcade-findings/data/MrPotatoMagic-Q.md

 ```

-Solution: A check should be implemented to not only validate the calldata input to the _getFunctionSelector() function and ensure the correct selector is returned to the proposal() function but also to validate the calldata in general to prevent proposal failure during execution.
+Solution: A check should be implemented to not only validate the calldata input to the _getSelector() function and ensure the correct selector is returned to the proposal() function but also to validate the calldata in general to prevent proposal failure during execution.
 (Note: Check added on Line 370)
 ```solidity
 File: contracts/external/council/CoreVoting.sol
 365:    function _getSelector(bytes memory _calldata)